MikkelvtK/iss_api/README.md

 ```
 ## Usage

-To invoke the library function you can this code snippet:
+To invoke the library function you can use this code snippet:

 ```elixir
 iex> IssApi.location()